 Your bookkeeper is focused on the details of the transaction, while your accountant works to understand the implications of the financial data being presented to them.
 Think of your bookkeeper as a preliminary function, while your accountant serves more of a supervisory function.

-That being said, in many businesses, the role of bookkeeper and accountant can overlap.
+That being said, in many businesses, the roles of bookkeeper and accountant can overlap.
 Let’s dive into the specific jobs typically done by a bookkeeper within a business setting.

 What Does a Bookkeeper Do?